JZDesign/JacobZivanDesign/JZD_Publish/Content/musings/soap-box-media.md

 ---
 date: 2020-12-30 08:13
 description: How do you ingest information?
 Actively or Passively?
-tags: Article, Lifestyle, Romans 12:2, Media
+tags: Lifestyle, Romans 12:2, Musing, Media
 ---

 # A Soap Box on the Media